-The Pinellas County Sheriff’s Office states that, “if the criteria is met the officer shall make the APAD referral and shall not make an arrest or issue an NTA without an objective and articulated reason.
+The Pinellas County Sheriff’s Office states that “if the criteria are met the officer shall make the APAD referral and shall not make an arrest or issue an NTA without an objective and articulated reason.
 The reason for non-referral shall be documented in the arrest report and on the arrest affidavit.”

 An individual is typically placed into APAD by the law enforcement officer at the scene.
 There are also APAD staff members placed at the Pinellas County Jail to intercept individuals arrested for eligible APAD offenses.